 Born under the Northern mists, Luc Coadou, just like the Renaissance Flemish masters, easily switches from the role of singer to the role of music director with a constant care about pedagogy and musicological research.
 We can find a particular interest for early music in his academic work - he is the author of research articles on the lyrical theatre during the French revolution.
 With Les Voix animées, Luc Coadou explores the vast repertoire of a cappella vocal music and especially that... read full bio

 After graduating from Caen conservatory of Music, where she obtained a first prize in piano, chamber music and composition at the age of 17, and then from the Conservatoire National Supérieur de Paris, where she followed an advanced programme in academic studies and composition, Sterenn, finally realised that her true passion was classical singing, and that she wanted to express herself with her voice.
-In Paris, she studied first with Nicole Fallien and Anne-Marguerite Werster, and... read full bio
+In Paris, she studied first with Nicole Fallien and Anne-Marguerite Werster, and then... read full bio

 Laurence has been a musician from an early age (piano).
 She recorded musical stories for children (voice), and discovered choir singing at adolescence.
 She then explored many repertoires, from classical singing to American pop songs but also worked in musical theater with several leading roles in different productions.
 She sang in several ensembles : the Choir of the Sorbonne (directed by Jacques Grimbert and Denis Rouger), the PACA Regional Choir (directed by Michel Santos), the... read full bio